On the Complexity of Proving Polyhedral Reductions: Generalizing equivalence rules

+We are left to prove that we can construct these formulas.
+The crux relies on the computation of predicates $\tau_{C_1}^*$ and $\tau_{C_2}^*$.
+We proved in Theorem~\ref{th:definable} a necessary condition to have a correct equivalence, that is, $R_\tau(N_1, C_1)$ and $R_\tau(N_2, C_2)$ must be Presburger-definable.
+The problem of deciding if the reachability set of a general Petri net from an initial Presburger set of markings is Presburger (equivalently semilinear~\cite{ginsburg_semigroups_1966}) is decidable~\cite{hauschildt_semilinearity_1990,lambert_vector_1990}.
+Then, if either $R_\tau(N_1, C_1)$ or $R_\tau(N_2, C_2)$ is not Presburger-definable we can assert that the equivalence does not hold; without constructing the core requirements.
+Otherwise, the net is flat~\cite{presburger_vass}; and computing $\tau_{C_1}^*$ and $\tau_{C_2}^*$ is also decidable~\cite{finkel_how_2002}.

+Hence, we proposed a theoretical procedure to answer the problem of deciding a parametric $E$-equivalence holds, where all steps are decidable. \end{proof}

-\section{Generalizing Equivalence Rules}
+\section{Generalizing equivalence rules}

-Before looking at our implementation, we discuss some results related with the \emph{genericity} and \emph{generalisability} of our abstraction rules.
+In this section we discuss some results related with the \emph{genericity} and \emph{generalisability} of our abstraction rules.
 We consider several ``dimensions'' in which a rule can be generalized.
-A first dimension is related with the parametricity of the initial marking, which is taken into account by our use of a parametric equivalence, $\preduc$ instead of $\reduc$, see Th.~\ref{th:strong-instance}.
+A first dimension is related with the parametricity of the initial marking, which is taken into account by our use of a parametric equivalence, $\preduc$ instead of $\reduc$, see Theorem~\ref{th:strong-instance}.
 Next, we show that we can infer an infinite number of equivalences from a single abstraction rule using compositionality, transitivity, and structural modifications involving labels.
 Therefore, each abstraction law can be interpreted as a schema for several equivalence rules.

-\begin{definition}[Transition Operations] Given a Petri net $N = (P, T, \pre, \post)$ and its labeling function $l : T \to \Sigma \cup \{\tau\}$, we define two operations: $\tsub$, for removing, and $\tadd$, for duplicating transitions.
+\begin{definition}[Transition Operations] Given a Petri net $N \defeq (P, T, \pre, \post)$ and its labeling function $l : T \to \Sigma \cup \{\tau\}$, we define two operations: $\tsub$, for removing, and $\tadd$, for duplicating transitions.
 Let $a$ and $b$ be labels in $\Sigma$. \begin{itemize} \item $\tsub(a)$ is a net $(P, T', \pre', \post')$, where $T' \eqdef T \setminus l^{-1}(a)$, and $\pre'$ (resp. $\post'$) is the projection of $\pre$ (resp. $\post$) to the domain $T'$.

 \item $\tadd(a,b)$ is a net $(P, T', \pre', \post')$, where $T'$ is a subset of $T \times \{ 0, 1 \}$ defined by $T' \eqdef T \times \{0\} \cup l^{-1}(a) \times \{1\}$.
 Additionally, we define $\pre'(t,i) \eqdef \pre(t)$ and $\post'(t,i) \eqdef \post(t)$ for all $t \in T$ and $i \in \{ 0, 1 \}$.
 Finally, the labeling function $l'$ is defined with $l'(t,0) \eqdef l(t)$ and $l'(t,1) = b$ for all $t \in T$. \end{itemize} \end{definition}